Key Topics for C++ Projects

 2. CGPA Calculator

-A CGPA Calculator is a simple yet useful C++ project that helps students calculate their Cumulative Grade Point Average (CGPA) based on their subject grades and credits.
-The program takes input for multiple subjects, applies the CGPA formula, and displays the final result in a user-friendly format.
+The CGPA Calculator is a simple yet useful C++ project that helps students calculate their Cumulative Grade Point Average (CGPA) as per their subjects and respective grades and credits.
+This program will reuest the user to input the number of subjects they are taking, then ask for the individual grades and their respective credit,s which will then take the user to the CGPA formula and show them their final results in a friendly manner.

 Time Required: 2–5 hours